 CyberGhost offers a simple user interface that presents you with six easy configuration profiles when you log in: “Surf Anonymously”, “Unblock Streaming”, “Protect Network”, “Torrent Anonymously”, “Unblock Basic Websites” and “Choose My Server”.
 Just click on one, and let your VPN software handle the advanced configuration.
 If you want to take a little more manual control, there are toggles within each profile which allow you to enable blocking of malicious websites, ads, online tracking, plus data compression, automated HTTPS redirect, and even an extra speed boost.

 But don’t worry, ease of use doesn’t equate to a weak service.
 It’s quite the opposite, with unbreakable 256-bit AES encryption locking down each packet of data that leaves your device, plus kill switch to ensure you never transmit anything unencrypted–even if your VPN temporarily loses connection for whatever reason.
-There’s a massive server network on offer too, with 3,700+ nodes in 60 countries worldwide.
+There’s a massive server network on offer too, with 6,300 servers in 89 countries worldwide.
 Rounding out the privacy package is one of the industry’s best no-logging policies: they don’t even keep the email address you used to sign up with.